YangYu2024/ai-agents/labs.md

 python agent1.py
 ```

 8. The agent will start running and will prompt for a location (or "exit" to finish).
 At the prompt, you can type in a location like "Paris, France" or "London" or "Raleigh" and hit *Enter*.
 After that you'll be able to see the Thought -> Action -> Observation loop in practice as each one is listed out.
+(NOTE: This will take multiple minutes to respond initially.)
 You'll also see the arguments being passed to the tools as they are called.
 Finally you should see a human-friendly message from the AI summarizing the weather forecast.

 ![Agent run](./images/aa42.png?raw=true "Agent run")